Chiropractic during Your Pregnancy

-Pregnancy should be one of life’s greatest experiences but unfortunately the increased spinal stress that occurs as the baby develops sometimes means that it can be dominated by lower back pain.
+Pregnancy should be one of life’s greatest experiences but unfortunately the increased spinal stress that occurs as the baby grows sometimes means that this time can be dominated by lower back pain.

 Recent studies have indicated that over 70% of expectant mums will experience lower back pain especially during the later stages of the pregnancy.

 As the pregnancy progresses there is an increase in the curve of the lower back, this puts pressure on the pelvic (sacroiliac) joints and lower back which can cause back pain, muscle fatigue or sciatica.

 Sometimes there can also be an increase in the thoracic curve that can cause difficulty in breathing and poor digestion, as well as rib and middle back pain.
 Headaches, neck stiffness and arm pain can also occur from these changes.

 What types of Back Pain occur during Pregnancy?

 There are two common types of back pain which pregnant women may experience:

 Lower back pain: This can be extremely problematic for pregnant women and simple tasks can become very stressful.
 The pain typically intensifies with activities such as long periods of sitting or standing.
 Any lifting or bending should be avoided if it intensifies your back or neck pain.

 Posterior pelvic pain: This type of pelvic pain is four times more prevalent than lumbar pain during pregnancy.
 It is a deep pain, felt below and to the side of the waistline and across the tailbone.
 It can occur on one or both sides and can often be associated with pubic pain.

 Both types of pain are aggravated by twisting, standing up, sitting down, lifting or bending forward.
 Other aggravating factors are work stresses such as sitting at a computer or leaning forward for extended periods, weight gain, loss of normal spinal movement and muscular balance.